-What keywords are websites in your niche using to get traffic from organic search?
-If you’re not keeping up with this, you’re missing out on valuable marketing intelligence.
-SE ranking allows you to see your competitor’s the search engine positions for tracked keywords and compare them to your own positions.
+What organic keywords are competitors' sites ranking for?
+If you’re not doing keyword research, you’re missing out on valuable marketing intelligence.
+SE ranking allows you to see your competitor’s search engine positions for tracked keywords and compare them to your own positions.
 This is invaluable for improving the search engine reach of your target keywords.

 It doesn’t matter how good your content marketing is if someone else has a higher ranking for the keywords that bring in traffic.

-SR ranking also offers website audit and PPC analysis tools.
+SR Ranking is a great keyword tool that also offers website audit and PPC analysis.

 Your business rival’s content, social media posts, and online mentions are a gold-mine of data to help you improve your own marketing.
 What if you could get notified the instant someone mentions your competitor online?
 Use brand monitoring apps to get alerts when your competitors brand name, keywords, or industry are mentioned.

-Three pro tools to monitor your target keywords are
+Professional brand monitoring tools to monitor your target keywords include

 Set up your keywords and find out when your competitors talk about something or the industry talks about them.